adityadutta619/rc_car/README.md

 2. Figure out the connections from ESC and servo to esp8266
 3. Do a test with PWM to control the RC

-Next phase will involve including a GPS and sensors to the car
+Next phase will involve including a GPS and sensors to the car.
+Need to check the best accelerometer

 ## Upload micropython to esp8266